 << No 30 : 31 December 1973 >>

 The real reason for the arrest appears to have been Feldman’s active role in the struggle for the right to emigrate to Israel.
-For his participation in Jewish demonstrations in Kiev and Moscow Feldman had twice before been punished by 15-day arrests [see CCE 26.14 (Kiev) and CCE 27.12].
+For his participation in Jewish demonstrations in Kiev and Moscow Feldman had already been jailed for 15 days twice before (CCE 26.14 (Kiev), CCE 27.14 [2]).

-His recent arrest occurred in the evening, near his home, where he was returning from synagogue.
+His recent arrest occurred in the evening, near his home, where he was returning from the synagogue.

-Prior to the completion of the investigation, Vecherny Kiev [Evening Kiev] (31 October 1973) published a feature story giving the prosecution’s version of the case, in which references were made to a cake Feldman had knocked out of some girl’s hand, two badly-beaten men who tried to defend her, etc. …
+Before the investigation was complete, Vecherny Kiev [Evening Kiev] published a feature story on 31 October 1973 giving the prosecution’s version of the case: it made reference to a cake Feldman had knocked out of some girl’s hand, two badly-beaten men who tried to defend her, etc. …

 On 23 November, the case was examined by the Darnitsky district court in Kiev (judge, Yermakova; prosecutor, Kalyuzhny; counsel for the defence, Yezhov).

-The authorities had clearly gone to great lengths to conceal the site of the trial.
-Not only Feldman’s relatives, but also his lawyer had great difficulty locating the building designated for the hearing.
+The authorities had clearly gone to great lengths to conceal the location of the trial.
+Not only Feldman’s relatives, but also his lawyer had great difficulty finding the building designated for the hearing.
 It was held as an assizes session in the canteen of a factory, and no outsiders were allowed in.
 Feldman’s father, brothers, and friends turned out to be “outsiders”.

 Three witnesses and the injured party were summoned to appear at the trial.
 Feldman identified two of the witnesses with whom he had allegedly started a fight as KGB agents who had been trailing him unrelentingly on the day of his arrest and for the past several months.
 The third witness was Khryapa, the Deputy Chief of the Criminal Investigation Department-who had been present during the pre-trial investigation of Feldman’s case.